 Her first challenge was funding.
 She was used to raising money, having brought in hundreds of thousands for charity from her rowing adventures, but this was a different challenge.
 She focused her attention on socially-responsible investors.
 “They could focus on the impact and value, not just metrics of pricing and money.
 That affected my narrative.”
 Her husband provided plenty of support, helping fill in when she didn’t have the money to pay staff.

 The business of clinical trials is hugely complex and it helped that she had real subject matter knowledge of the area.
 She knew how clinical trials worked, the ethical considerations, plus the regulatory and compliance obligations.

 She understood the delicate balance between pharmaceutical companies, patients and clinicians.
 “The pharmaceutical companies are the payers, patients are the users, clinicians use the data.
 We needed to work with different people.”
 She also understood how technology could help bring people together.

-The group has now raised a total of $1.3 million in funding over four rounds.
+The group has now raised a total of $2.9 million in funding over three rounds.
 This has allowed expansion into a range of new diseases, though the group’s largest focus is likely to remain neurodegenerative disorders.
 Elin is far closer to her ambition of revolutionising clinical trials, making them more user-friendly for patients and more effective for clinicians.